cs544-group8/BGP/README.md

 ## How to build and run BGP Protocol
 ###Server

-    python threadedserver.py -p <port number>
+`python threadedserver.py -p <port number>`

-        -will listen on all interfaces on the machine it is running on.
-Meaning you could ping the server at localhost:<port number> or at the external IP assigned by your router on your LAN
+Will listen on all interfaces on the machine it is running on.
+Meaning you could ping the server at `localhost:<port number>` or at the IP address your router has assigned to you on your LAN.

 ###Client

 ## Protocol Requirements